Louis-Aime/calendrical-javascript/README.md

 # calendrical-JS
-Basic routines in JS for computations on calendars, including the Cycle Based Calendar Computation Engine
+Basic routines in JS for computations on calendars, including
+ * the Cycle Based Calendar Computation Engine
+ * ExtDate and ExtDateTimeFormat, that extends Date and Intl.DateTimeFormat respectively
+ * pldr, a "private locale data register" that extends Unicode's CLDR for display of dates in several calendars.
+The software object anticipate the Temporal initiative of Ecma TC39.

-## Site for test and demos
+## GitHub Page site for test and demos
 https://louis-aime.github.io/calendrical-JS/

 ## Basic toolkit